ragnarlevi/ragnarlevi.github.io/content/post/CorrelationNetwork.md

-From this figure we can see that eigenvalues above $\sim$ 3 are not inside of the "bulk".
+From this figure we can see that eigenvalues above \\(\sim\\) 3 are not inside of the "bulk".
 So we just calculate the number of eigenvalues above 3.

 ```python